 Most marching bands rely on low brass instruments to cover this range of the ensemble, but when directors have trouble filling in low brass instruments, sometimes, students play baritone saxophone.

-If you need to purchase a saxophone to use in marching band, Music and Arts is an excellent source.
+If you need to purchase a saxophone to use in marching band, Woodwind Brasswind is an excellent source.
 Amazon has a great selection available.
-Used instruments can help you save money, but can be risky depending on the source.
+Used instruments can help you save money but can be risky depending on the source.
 If applicable, call and support your local music store for another option.

-Music and Arts are the largest retail chain for band instruments.
+Woodwind Brasswind is one of the largest retail chains for band instruments.
 Amazon also sells saxophones, and while they may appear to have a wider selection available, be aware that some brands may not be the best option, especially for marching bands.

 What are the Best Brands for Marching Band Saxophone?

 The most popular and reliable brands of saxophones are Yamaha, Jupiter, and Selmer.
 Prelude by Conn-Selmer offers a more reasonably priced student instrument for a lower price, but you will still get a high-quality instrument.

 Note: Check out this article to find out which brands to avoid: Ultimate Saxophone Buyers Guide

 These instruments have a long-standing reputation for quality.
 You can’t go wrong when purchasing Yamaha instruments, including saxophones.